anlutro/blog/posts/better-pip-dependency-management.md

 The most common solution is to have a `requirements` directory with `base.txt`, `dev.txt`, `prod.txt` and so on for whatever environments/contexts you need.
 The problem with this approach starts showing up when you want to add or upgrade a package and its dependencies - because you no longer have a single requirements file, you can't simply `pip freeze > requirements.txt`, so you end up carefully updating the file(s) by hand.

 There are some existing third-party tools out there written to help with this problem.
+Two of them create entirely new formats of storing information on dependencies:

-[pipenv](https://github.com/kennethreitz/pipenv)/[pipfile](https://github.com/pypa/pipfile) uses a completely new file format for storing dependencies, inspired by other language's more modern dependency managers.
+- [pipenv](https://github.com/kennethreitz/pipenv)/[pipfile](https://github.com/pypa/pipfile) uses a completely new file format for storing dependencies, inspired by other language's more modern dependency managers.
 In the future this may be part of pip core, but it is not currently.
 Until then I'm staying far away from the project, as trying to implement it in a real-world project revealed all sorts of bugs.
 The codebase itself looks super sketchy, as it's downloaded upstream libraries like pip, but then applied patches on top of them.
+- [poetry](https://poetry.eustace.io/) is a far more promising project.
+Its goals are similar to that of pipenv but it just seems to have been developed in a more sane way.
+It uses the PEP518 `pyproject.toml` file to store information about which dependencies should be installed.

+Some other tools aim to stick closer to the existing workflow of requirement files:

-[pipwrap](https://github.com/jessamynsmith/pipwrap) scans your virtualenv for packages, compares them to what's in your requirements files, and interactively asks you where it should place packages that are in your environment, but not in any requirements file.
+- [pipwrap](https://github.com/jessamynsmith/pipwrap) scans your virtualenv for packages, compares them to what's in your requirements files, and interactively asks you where it should place packages that are in your environment, but not in any requirements file.

-pip-compile (part of [pip-tools](https://github.com/jazzband/pip-tools)) lets you write more minimal `requirements.in` files, and auto-generates strict version `requirements.txt` files based on them.
+- pip-compile (part of [pip-tools](https://github.com/jazzband/pip-tools)) lets you write more minimal `requirements.in` files, and auto-generates strict version `requirements.txt` files based on them.
 As a bonus you get to see where your nested dependencies are coming from.

-However, there is an existing solution that works without introducing third-party tools.
+There is also an existing solution that works without introducing third-party tools.
 Since version 7.1, there is a `--constraint` flag to the `pip install` command which can be used to solve this problem.

 A constraint file is an additional requirements file which won't be used to determine **which** packages to install, but will be used to lock down versions for any packages that **do** get installed.
 This means that you can put your base requirements (that is, you don't need to include dependencies of dependencies) in your requirements file, then store version locks for **all** environments in a separate constraint file.